grafana/Grafana-Alloy-for-Beginners/README.md

     // These two actions are used to add the service.tier attribute to spans from
     // either the servicetier or service_tier attributes. action {
-        action         = "//TODO: Fill in the argument" key            = "//TODO: Fill in the argument" from_attribute = "//TODO: Fill in the argument" }
+        action         = "//TODO: Fill this in"
+        key            = "//TODO: Fill this in"
+        from_attribute = "//TODO: Fill this in"
+    }
     action {
-        action         = "//TODO: Fill in the argument" key            = "//TODO: Fill in the argument" from_attribute = "//TODO: Fill in the argument" }
+        action         = "//TODO: Fill this in"
+        key            = "//TODO: Fill this in"
+        from_attribute = "//TODO: Fill this in"
+    }

     // This isn't required, but shows how to exclude the attributes we just copied.